yelynn1/intellij-env-manager/README.md

 6. Clone an existing set by selecting it and clicking the "Clone Set" button:
    - This creates a copy of the selected set with all its variables
    - The new set will be named "Copy of [original set name]"
+7. Export environment variables to a text file:
+   - Select an environment variable set
+   - Click the "Export Set" button
+   - Select a directory to save the file
+   - The file will be saved with the name of the set and .env extension
-7. Activate a set by selecting it and clicking the "Activate Set" button
+8. Activate a set by selecting it and clicking the "Activate Set" button
-8. Run your application - the environment variables from the active set will be injected into the run configuration
+9. Run your application - the environment variables from the active set will be injected into the run configuration

 ## Project Structure